img 2768 The adventure that is getting around the Faroe Islands

 Committed to connecting up communities

 The Faroe Islanders are well practised at connecting up the towns and villages that lie scattered across their 18 islands.
-Over the years governments here have made it a priority to connect up even the most remote of settlements, working to ensure even the smallest villages remain viable communities, well connected to bigger towns and the Faroese capital Torshavn.
+Over the years governments here have made inter Faroe Islands transport a priority, connecting up even the most remote of settlements, working to ensure even the smallest villages remain viable communities, well connected to bigger towns and the Faroese capital Torshavn.

 The infrastructure here is so good in places, with bridges, causeways and tunnels connecting up five of the larger Northern islands, that driving around it’s easy to forget they are in fact separate islands.
 It’s not a mistake a local would make though, especially not the older ones who remember a time before tunnels.
 They may all be Faroe Islanders but individual island identity still matters too.